-Flows from the upstream toe drain and foundation drains of the Main embankment are measured at the sump located at the Main embankment seepage collection pond.
+Flows from the upstream toe drain and foundation drains of the Main embankment are measured at the sump located at the Main Embankment seepage collection pond.
 Upstream toe drains from the Perimeter and South embankments discharge into ditches which carry the flow to their respective seepage collection ponds where it is measured at the end of pipe.
 Water from the upstream toe and foundation drains is recycled to the TSF.

-Drain flows into the Main embankment require that the sediment control pond be pumped down to a low level to allow for safe entry into the sump.
-In 2011 Main embankment drain readings were not in compliance with the OMS manual requirements.
+Measurement of drain flows into the Main Embankment requires that the sediment control pond be pumped down to a low level to allow for safe entry into the sump.
+In 2011 Main Embankment drain readings were not measured and MPMC was out of compliance with the OMS manual requirements.
 MPMC is working to revise the monitoring system in an attempt to capture drain flow readings in compliance with the OMS requirements.
-Drain flows from the South and Perimeter embankments are read weekly as weather permits.
-The collected drain flow readings from 2011 are presented in Figure 2.2.
+Frequency of drain flows from the South and Perimeter embankments varied from monthly to bi-weekly as weather permitted.
+South and Perimeter Embankment drain reading for 2011 are presented in Figure 2.2.
+There is no note of any turbidity observed in the drain water which indicates that the filters associated with the drains are operating as intended.